-• Secure Recording Connector(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks.
+Secure Recording Connector(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks.

 When the WebRTC Configuration Mode is set to WebRTC, calls cannot be recorded.
-When the WebRTC Configuration Mode is set to WebRTC Pro calls can be recorded.
-However, there are restrictions on browser support and Call Control.

 Mitel Secure Recording Connector

 The Mitel Secure Recording Connector (SRC) behaves as a server, handling authenticated connections from Call Recording Equipment (CRE) and granting access to call setup information and copies of media streams (audio only).